LibrariesHacked/data-treaders/theday.md

 | 16:00 | Group feedback |  |  |
 | 16:30 | Home time |  |  |

+### Session pitches

+You don't have to come with anything prepared, but if there's a topic you'd like to discuss you could think about giving it a title and how explain it in a short pitch (no more than a minute!).

 ### Equipment

-A laptop would be useful for both of the practical workshops, and particularly if you'd like to get hands on experience with OpenRefine.
-However, do feel free to come along without one if more convenient, there'll be plenty of opportunity to follow along and lots of discussions!
+A laptop would be useful for both of the practical workshops, particularly if you'd like to get hands on experience with OpenRefine.
+However, do feel free to come along without one if more convenient, there'll be plenty of opportunity to follow along, and lots of discussions where there'll be no need for a laptop.

 #### Introduction to Data